-After a good fight between the particles and the enzymes, particles (our “toxins”) come out modified and partially water soluble.
-The new products are called toxic intermediates and sometimes can do more damage to the cells than they can do in their original state.
-They can create free radicals that cause oxidative damage if not excreted & put through phase 2, which can cause oxidative stress, inflammation, premature again, and increase risk for chronic disease.
-This is where antioxidants are VERY important!
-They help combat the intermediates.
+After a good fight between the particles and the enzymes, these particles (AKA toxins) come out modified and partially water soluble.
+These new products are called toxic intermediates and sometimes can do more damage to the cells than they can do in their original state.

 Speaking of antioxidants, there are a variety of nutrients that are extremely important for the enzyme processes to continue.
 If you are lacking in these nutrients, phase I liver detoxification cannot run at full speed.
-This means any toxic products will continue disturbing, can build up, and cause damage to the body.
+This means any toxic products can build up and cause damage to the body.
 If one was to try and “detox” without these nutrients, they may do more harm than good.

 The nutrients that are of importance for phase I detoxification processes are:

 Phase II Liver Detoxification